All your resources at your fingertips.Learn More

-This paper provides an up-to-date review of the treatment of pensions on divorce in light of the recent 'pension freedom' changes, state pension changes and up-to-date case-law.
+Another Witches’ Brew provides an up-to-date domestic review of the treatment of pensions on divorce in light of the recent 'pension freedom' changes, state pension changes and up-to-date case-law.

 Many of the usual textbooks have yet to catch up with the significant changes which have occurred in the pension context in the last few years.
-This paper provides a short summary of what the family lawyer needs to know about pension liberalisation and state pension changes.
+Another Witches’ Brew provides a short summary of what the family lawyer needs to know about pension liberalisation and state pension changes.

 It goes on to look at the way in which reported case-law appears to be treating pensions on divorce and asks whether the reported cases provide realistic and binding guidance of general application.

-It looks at the recent Family Justice Council 'Sorting out Finances on Divorce' paper, which provides helpful analysis of how pensions should be approached in needs cases.
+It looks at the recent Family Justice Council 'Sorting out Finances on Divorce' paper (and subsequent 'judges paper'), which provides helpful analysis of how pensions should be approached in needs cases.

 It also looks at a recent decision of the Financial Services Ombudsman where a complainant was successful in securing over £100,000 in compensation from their Independent Financial Adviser, for failing to advise him to purchase an annuity.
 The paper asks whether the recent High Court authorities on pensions on divorce reflect the regulatory and market context in which pensions are actually dealt with.
 It asks whether pensions on divorce are at risk of suffering with family law 'desert island syndrome'.